ch3ronsa/fit-check/README.md

     AI Video: Expanding into AI-powered video editing to push the boundaries of on-chain media.

     The Vision: Making on-chain content creation as natural as sending a text.

+    What inspired you to build Fit Check Studio?

+The Logic: I noticed that Web3 culture has a huge potential for self-expression, but there is still a small piece of the puzzle missing.
+While the community is very active, on-chain production is waiting for the right tools because Base doesn't have a native camera or editor yet.